clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 <br/>
 !!! question
     :question:
-    Note that this is RNA sequency data from a capture design where only the FGFR3 gene was captured and not TACC3.
+    This is RNA sequency data from a capture design where only the FGFR3 gene was captured and not TACC3.
 How come we can see reads in the TACC3 gene anyway given that there is a gene fusion between these two genes?

 ### Fusion break point
 Using the current visualization settings it is hard to see the fusion break point.
 We should therefore change the settings in IGV so that soft clipped bases are shown.
 These are bases that does not match to the reference genome and as each mismatch has its own color the reads will look a bit like a rainbow.